dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 with the supervisory set.
 This is the training of the system.
 After a certain training period the generator will output a set that approximates the supervisory set.
 The generator's output, is also the correlator's output.

+> ***Note***: This is just one of the possible architectures of a correlation mechanism.
+There might be alternative
+>architectures that achieve the same result in a different way.
+What's important is to achieve the goal of correlating two
+>representation sets with each other in a way that when one of them is activated, it generates a representation of the other.

 When the seed signal is the visual representation set and the supervisory signal is the auditory representation set, what is output from the correlator is a _visually generated representation set of an auditory concept_.
 In the context of the dog example, this output